espy02/cli-python-minesweeper/README.md

 # python-minesweeper
-Python Minesweeper is a simple Minesweeper clone that can be played straight through a terminal.
+Python Minesweeper is a simple Minesweeper clone that can be played straight through the terminal.

-## How to use
+## Usage
 Simply change your directory inside the terminal to a folder with the following files:

 - `start.py`